Felisong/before-and-after-assignment/README.md

 - [W3Schools](https://www.w3schools.com)

-Thank you to my classmate Chaital, and Ethan Dam for helping me on thought for some.
+Thank you to my classmates Chaital and Ethan Dam for helping me on thought for some.